 University Housing is in the midst of a multi-phase housing development plan to provide a variety of housing options to incoming UT students.
-By 2019, we will welcome seven new residential halls to the University Housing family.
+By 2019, we will welcome six new residential halls to the University Housing family.
 New construction will take place in three major phases, with each phase contributing to the overall transformation of the campus community.

 Phase 1: Fred D. Brown Jr. Residence Hall